 One of the most selective schools in the U.S., Penn is also ranked among the country's top 10 best universities by U.S. News & World Report, Forbes, and Washington Monthly.
 In addition to its academic accolades, Penn is also known for its industrious research accomplishments and for being founded by Benjamin Franklin.

 Loyola Marymount University

 A member of the Association of Jesuit Colleges and Universities, Loyola Marymount University is a Catholic school.
 In fact, it is one of the largest Roman Catholic schools on the West Coast.
 Located near Los Angeles, More than 9,000 students attend LMU.
+Features

 For those who want to focus mostly on the production part of filmmaking, LMU offers the perfect program.
 The MFA in Film and Television Production program equips students to produce, direct, screenwrite, edit, record, and design their stories while also emphasizing the current technologies involved in the film production.
 Classes include: